elbec/TimeTracker_Old/README.md

 Goals through Mar 31, 2020:
 - New Feature: User can delete topic.
 [FINISHED]
-- New Feature: User can add time later.
+- New Feature: User can add time later e.g. can edit topic.
+[FINISHED]

 Goals through May 31, 2020:
 - New Featrue: User can add multiple time records per topic.